-The former Students' Garden became a rose garden in the late 1950s.
-The Rose Garden was a very popular attraction during the summer months and its importance was recognised in 1960 when the Royal National Rose Society (R.N.R.S.) chose to display award winning roses there.
+The former Students' Garden became a rose garden in the early 1950s.
+(It was described as "recently constructed" in a 1955 Council publication.)
+The Rose Garden became a very popular attraction during the summer months and its importance was recognised in 1960 when the Royal National Rose Society (R.N.R.S.) chose to display award winning roses there.
 In December 1960 the Parks Director reported that he had been appointed to the Council of the National Rose Society, which would be holding rose trials at Roath Park during 1961.

 Species roses were planted in the long borders running on the east and west sides of the Rose Garden, and rose cultivars in the beds in the central area.
 These were laid out in a complex design of over 60 beds each containing a single cultivar of rose.
 From 1961 there were six long beds at the outside edges at the north end that were devoted to the R.N.R.S.
 These were planted in rotation each year with six trial roses of each cultivar supplied directly from rose breeders by arrangement with the Society.
 Each rose was expected to display for six years.